FFXIV - Upgrade to Full Game

 You should get 30-Days of free Subscription Time after buying the game, as an extra bonus.
 (Also, please don’t call this a “Free Trial” as it causes a lot of confusion!)
 Afterwards, however, you have two options.

-- 60-Day Game Time Cards: Buy from various retailers.
+- 60-Day Game Time Cards: Available for purchase from various retailers, including the Square Enix Store.
 (Redeem on MogStation)

 - Subscriptions: There’s a few sub options from the MogStation.